Kadai Vegetable Gravy | Restaurant Style Kadai Vegetable

 • Clean and slice the potatoes and carrots and place them in a microwave safe bowl.
 Add the green peas to the bowl and sprinkle some water.
 Cook them until they are halfway done in the microwave.
 Mine takes about 6 minutes to cook the vegetables half way through.
 The time can vary depending on the microwave.
 Make sure that the vegetables are not mushy as they will cook further in the gravy.
 This step helps in making the cooking process faster.

 • Cube the onions and slice the bell pepper.
-In the pan or kadai that we are going to make the subzi, add 1 tbsp of oil and saute them until they half cooked.
+In the pan or kadai that we are going to make the subzi, add 1 tablespoon of oil and saute them until they half cooked.
 Make sure the bell pepper still has some crunch to it.
 Remove this on a plate and keep it aside.
 We will add this at the end to the subzi.

 • Puree the tomatoes and keep them aside.